 Happy Fall Y’all!
 While the temps haven’t officially fallen yet, Nashville is getting in the fall spirit with allllll the fall things.
 We’re talking pumpkin patches, apple orchards, fall-themed bars and so much more!
-There are a few weeks left in October, so embrace your inner fall lover and knock these 11 things off your Nashville Fall Bucket List.
+There are a few weeks left till October, so embrace your inner fall lover and knock these 11 things off your Nashville Fall Bucket List.
 I’m sharing my favorite picks below!

 Nashville Fall Bucket List